Mucking: Archaeological excavation

 Mucking was the location of a major archaeological dig ahead of excavation from the gravel quarry that swallowed it up.
 The site was discovered by crop marks in the soil photographed by Kenneth St Joseph in 1959.
 The excavation was directed by Margaret Jones and lasted from 1965 to 1978.
 In addition to major finds from the Saxon period, other artefacts from the site span the period from the Stone Age through to the medieval period.

 The Saxon settlement excavated at Mucking was extensive with more than 230 buildings.
 The site contained two cemeteries.
 Many of the buildings were sunken huts although there were timber halls which were possibly occupied by the higher status families.
 The settlement gradually moved north over the course of two hundred years after its establishment in the 4th century.

 Parish church

 The parish church was dedicated to St John the Baptist.
 It was largely demolished and rebuilt in the middle of the 19th century.
-It is now redundant and used as private dwelling.
+It was declared redundant as a church and has now been converted to a private dwelling.